How to Write A Compelling Creative Brief (with Examples & Free Templates)

 • Context for the campaign - political, social, and technological movements.

-• Category, i.e. how people see the product category.
+• Category, i.e., how people see the product category.

 All these have a marked influence on the campaign.

-Your goal should be to analyze the following aspects of the market:
+When crafting a creative campaign, your goal should be to analyze the following aspects of the market:

 Competitors: